Wakala Meaning

 These conditions explain why wakala is widely accepted in trade, banking, and investment, but not in acts that are strictly personal and non-delegable.

-Contemporary Islamic finance relies heavily on standard-setting guidance to ensure that contracts remain faithful to Shariah while also working in modern institutions.
+Contemporary Islamic finance relies heavily on standard-guidance to ensure that contracts remain faithful to Shariah while also working in modern institutions.
 A useful summary appears in the AAOIFI discussion of agency:

 Example: